-Sulphur Point, Rotorua Walkway, and the Sulphur Flats would have to be underrated as a place where visitors go I would think.
-I mean, I can't say that many of them line up to say, "Hey, how do you get to Sulphur Point, I'm dying to see it?"
+Sulphur Point, Rotorua and Sulphur Flats is underrated as a place where visitors go.
+I can't say that many of them line up to say, "Hey, how do you get to Sulphur Point, I'm dying to see it?"

-Alien, barren and wild-looking; it's a very unique and fascinating area actually, and quite beautiful in its own way.
+Alien, barren and wild-looking; it's a unique, fascinating area, quite beautiful in its own way.

-A walkway begins at the Lakefront; if you stand looking at the lake head to the right past the two-storey clubhouse looking building and follow the shoreline.
+A walkway begins at the Lakefront; if you stand looking at the lake head to the right and follow the shoreline.
 There is a clearly marked track to follow with information panels at various points.